Qantas94Heavy/autopilot-pp/source/README.md

 Installation Instructions
 -------------------------

-> Please note that Internet Explorer and Microsoft Edge is *not* supported.
+> Please note that Internet Explorer and Microsoft Edge are *not* supported.

 ### Firefox (recommended):

 1. Install Greasemonkey, if you have not already done so.
-2. Extract this zip file into an empty folder.
+2. Extract this ZIP file into an empty folder.
 3. Open Firefox, then drag and drop "{1}.user.js" into the Firefox window.
 4. Click "Install" after the timer countdown finishes.

-### Opera 15+:

-1. Extract this zip file into an empty folder.
-2. Open Opera, then click on the Opera menu button and click Extensions.
-3. Drag and drop "gefs_gc-setup.crx" into the Extensions page.
-4. Click Install on the popup.

 ### Google Chrome for Windows:

 1. Install Tampermonkey, if you have not already done so.
-2. Extract this zip file into an empty folder.
+2. Extract this ZIP file into an empty folder.
 3. Open Google Chrome, then click Menu -> More tools -> Extensions.
 4. Find the Tampermonkey extension, then tick "Allow access to file URLs".
-5. Drag and drop "{1}.user.js" into the extensions window.
+5. Open a new tab, then drag and drop "{1}.user.js" into the window.
 6. Click "Install" in the window that appears.

 ### Google Chrome (other) and Chromium:

-**Note: due to restrictions by Google, Windows users of Google Chrome will not be able to install Autopilot++ with this method.**  See above for alternatives.
+**Note: users of Google Chrome on Windows _must_ use the method above to install Autopilot++, not this method.**

-1. Extract this zip file into an empty folder.
+1. Extract this ZIP file into an empty folder.
 2. Open Google Chrome/Chromium, then click on the menu button at the top right.
 3. Hover over the Tools sub-menu, then click on Extensions.
 4. If applicable, uninstall any previous versions of the plugin.
-5. Drag and drop "gefs_gc-setup.crx" into the Extensions page.
+5. Drag and drop "{2}.crx" into the Extensions page.
 6. Click "Accept" when it asks for permissions.

+### Opera 15+:

+1. Extract this ZIP file into an empty folder.
+2. Open Opera, then click on the Opera menu button and click Extensions.
+3. Drag and drop "{2}.crx" into the Extensions page.
+4. Click Install on the popup.

 How to Use
 ----------